kyma-incubator/compass/chart/localdb/README.md

 ### Configuration

 LocalDB has a standard Helm chart configuration.
-You can check all available configurations in the chart, and sub-charts's `values.yaml` files.
+You can check all available configurations in the chart and sub-charts's `values.yaml` files.

 The values from those files can be overridden during installation.